Foundation pic

 The syllabus

-Each section of the syllabus is broken down further into subsections, with guidance about key areas to cover in the F1 and F2 years.
-An example of the section on Relationships and communication with patients is given in Appendix 1
+These form the three Higher Level Outcomes (HLOs) of the Foundation Programme.
+For convenience, the three Higher Level Outcomes are each divided into a number of capabilities (between three and five), known as Foundation Professional Capabilities (FPCs), with guidance about key areas to cover in the F1 and F2 years.
+An example of the section on FPC1, Clinical assessment, and FPC2, Clinical prioritisation, is given in Appendix 1.

 Recommendations for training in a psychiatry foundation post